Back to Projects

 ▼

-Random Forest narrowly edged XGBoost on F1; chosen for its faster inference and simpler dependency surface for the Hugging Face deployment.
+Random Forest narrowly edged XGBoost on F1; chosen for faster inference and a simpler dependency surface for the Hugging Face deployment.